Inhibited sexual desire (ISD) is a medical condition with only one symptom: low sexual desire.

 - work and life imbalance

-People seek help when ISD puts stress on their relationships.
-However, the problem is not always a case of ISD.
+People seek help when HSDD puts stress on their relationships.
+However, the problem isn’t always a case of HSDD.
 One partner may have an overactive sexual desire.
+This creates a ‘sexual mismatch,’ which also puts undue strain on a relationship.
 When this happens, it can:

 - erode affection

 - cause the other partner to lose sexual interest

 HSDD is often an intimacy issue.
 Common relationship factors that can impact sexual desire include: